 Cost: 15 Euro

 The promotion game Movement Memo does not reinvent the wheel, but sets new accents to get children moving in a playful setting.
-The use of the traditional memory game rules ensures that the participating children get started with the game quickly.
-Complicated rule extensions are avoided as well as overly complex motor skills exercises, whereby it should be noted that some movement sequences can be real challenges for children who suffer from motor deficits.
-These include some exercise variations, such as “standing on one leg with your eyes closed”, but sometimes also basic exercises such as “prone on the chair”.
-After all, difficult exercises ensure that children are motivated to improve processes and thus themselves.
+The use of the traditional memo game rules ensures that the participating children get started quickly.
+Complicated extensions of the rules are avoided, as are overly complex motor skills exercises, although it should be noted that some movement sequences can be real challenges for children who suffer from motor deficits.
+This includes some exercise variations, such as "standing on one leg with your eyes closed", but sometimes also basic exercises such as "lying on your stomach on the chair".
+After all, difficult exercises ensure that children are motivated to improve the processes and thus themselves.

 Movement Memo from SpoSpiTo is a simple concept that works - and not only in everyday family life.
 The development game is ideally suited as an instrument in therapeutic environments or as a learning toy in rescue facilities.
 With the exception of a few exercises with a sporting challenge, the memory game can even be used as a board game for seniors.

 The purchase price of around 15 euros is fair, even if the picture cards have the typical disadvantages of some memo playing cards: the thick cardboard breaks easily if accidentally creased and the card edges of the pressed cardboard wear off quickly due to a lack of sealing.
 In the foreground of Movement Memo the game idea is very clear - and it works.
 In the in-house Web shop The sponsorship game from SpoSpiTo will be available from the end of August 2017.